CamiloGTR/awesome-software-for-students/README.md

 * [Slack](https://slack.com/) - It's a cloud-based set of proprietary team collaboration tools and services.
 Very popular among different workspaces.
 Video conference is paid though.
 * [Hangout](https://hangouts.google.com/) - Communication platform which includes messaging, video chat, SMS and VOIP features.
 Very easy and useful among Google users to setup a video conference.
 * [Discord](https://discordapp.com/) - Freeware VoIP application and digital distribution platform.
 Formally, it was intended to the videogaming community however there are many groups in different servers to learn or practice many subjects.
 * [Telegram](https://telegram.org/) - Cloud-based instant messaging and voice over IP service.
 It has many characteristics that other clients lack of of.
-However, if you're looking for private options, this is not the one you're looking for.
 * [Signal](https://www.whispersystems.org/) - Private messaging and calling for desktop, Android, and iOS.
 * [Whatsapp](https://www.whatsapp.com/) - Freeware and cross-platform messaging and Voice over IP service owned by Facebook.